RamakrishnanK/socialbeam-dev/README.md

 ## Features implemented
 1. User Base (Beamers)
-2. Messaging System
+2. Messaging System(One to One)
-3. Social Wall Stream
+3. Social Wall Stream(Public Stream)
-4. News Feeds
+4. News Feeds Systems(Public Notifications)
-5. Comment and Likes System on Stream
+5. Comment and Like/Dislike on Post/Comments
+6. Friendship(Request,Pending,Accept-Reject Model)
 (this stack will increase in size definitely with time as Socialbeam percieves more features.

 ##Features under development